 The data is provided as a mean value with standard deviation, M ±SD.

 Based on the available data, it was established that after ultrasonication, chlorophylls and carotenoids exit the disrupted cells into the water phase.
-Content of carotenoids in the water phase after ultrasonication increased in specimen 1 by 17.4 times, in specimen 2 by 12.6 times, content of chlorophylls increased by 11.5 times and by 9.8 times, respectively, whereas the proportion of chlorophyll a increased by 2 times, and proportion of chlorophyll с decreased by 1.3 times.
-Cells of one-month old culture 1 have been easier to disrupt with ultrasound than those of the as-grown culture.
+Content of carotenoids in the water phase after ultrasonication increased in specimen 1 by 17.4 times, in specimen 2 by 12.6 times, the content of chlorophylls increased by 11.5 times and by 9.8 times, respectively, whereas the proportion of chlorophyll an increased by 2 times, and proportion of chlorophyll с decreased by 1.3 times.
+Cells of one-month-old culture 1 have been easier to disrupt with ultrasound than those of the as-grown culture.
 Going by the pigment indexes Karot/Chla and E480 / E665, chlorophylls are much easier disengaged from ultrasound-disrupted pigment-albumen complexes than the more hydrophobic carotenoids.
 Preliminary microscopic study of cell suspension based on the standard method on cover glass using the microscope ZEISS Axiostar Plus (Germany) at 700x magnification allowed to trace the effectiveness of disruption of algae and bacteria cells depending on the power and duration of ultrasonication.
-Minimum power of ultrasound (in range 1) during 1 min resulted in the observed disruption of microcolonies of bacteria aggregated in the organo-mineral dispersion.
-Ultrasonication of the suspension during 4 min at maximum amplitude (in range 5) resulted in full dis-appearance of bacteria and free-floating microalgae cells from field of view, and in exit of pigments into the water phase.
+The minimum power of ultrasound (in range 1) during 1 min resulted in the observed disruption of microcolonies of bacteria aggregated in the organo-mineral dispersion.
+Ultrasonication of the suspension during 4 min at maximum amplitude (in range 5) resulted in full disappearance of bacteria and free-floating microalgae cells from the field of view, and in the exit of pigments into the water phase.